dynamicweb/swiffy-slider/readme.md

 These limitations are known and intentionally there to keep this library small, fast and smooth.
 - Scroll speed comes in 2 flavors - instant or 'smooth'.
 This is because that is what browsers support out of the box using CSS scroll-behavior.
 [See MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior)
 - Does not support slides of uneven widths.
 The width is controlled by the width of the wrapper and can have 1-6 slides per page depending on configuration.
-- Smooth scrolling is not supported out of the box in Safari (iOS + Mac) but can be fixed using a polyfill.
+- Smooth scrolling is not supported out of the box in Safari (Before v 15.4) (iOS + Mac) but can be fixed using a polyfill.
 [See polyfill](#safari-smooth-scrolling-polyfill)
 - RTL is untested but as the entire slider is just markup, it should be supported very well
 - Works in 'modern' browsers from the last ~3 years only.
 No IE support or anything funny.